AdrienFausteGay/osmsimp/README.md

 ## Workflow Description

+### Python requirements

+OSMsimp has been developped on python 3.9.
+Use environment with this version of python.
+See requirements.txt for packages to install.

 ### Data Extraction

 The workflow utilizes **PBF** files downloaded from [Geofabrik](https://download.geofabrik.de/) to extract relevant transport infrastructure data from OpenStreetMap.
 We use the **esy-osmfilter** library to filter out unnecessary data and extract the main road types labeled as `motorway`, `motorway_link`, `trunk`, and `trunk_link`.
 The extracted network data is saved in **GeoJSON** format, containing the nodes and edges of the transport network.